 Cuccia’ di Santa Lucia – Festive Wheat, Chocolate and Ricotta pudding.

-Dried Fruit Compote – Known in the Middle East as Khoshaf.
+Dried Fruit Compote – Also known in the Middle East as Khoshaf.

 Hazelnut & Almond Butter – Massive YUM.